binipringle/right-to-be-forgotten/_texts/0-outline.md

 **Judicial Notice**: “if a fact is indisputably true (…) the trial judge can take judicial notice of the fact.”
 The fact must be either “generally known” or “accurately and readily determined.” (p.
 10)

 **Circumstantial evidence** (FRE does not use this phrase) is “any evidence that requires the jury to make an inference connecting the evidence with a disputed fact.”
-Compare with
+Compare with direct evidence.

 **Direct evidence** directly establishes a contested fact and requires no inferential bridge.

-**Indirect evidence** requires the jury to make more inferential leaps.
+**Indirect evidence** requires more inferential leaps.

 ---